akeshavan/ganglion/README.md

 Run start_singularity_mindcontrol.py.
 You can see its documentation with `python start_singularity_mindcontrol.py -h`.
 The script is now set up to take the name of a linux group as it's first argument.
 Any member of this group will be able to run the mindcontrol instance and access the mindcontrol files.

 ```
-python start_singularity_mindcontrol.py [name of the group you want to won mindcontrol files] —freesurfer_dir [path to directory containing subdirectories for all the subjects] --sing_out_dir [path where mindcontrol can output files] --freesurfer
+python start_singularity_mindcontrol.py [name of the group you want to won mindcontrol files] [name you want to give container] —freesurfer_dir [path to directory containing subdirectories for all the subjects] --sing_out_dir [path where mindcontrol can output files] --freesurfer
 ```

 This command does a number of things: